sufyanshaik/sufyanshaik.github.io/_pages/about.md

 Hi!
 Welcome to my website.

-My name is Sufyan and I am a Senior Engineer at Micron Technology, Inc. I am part of Technology Development - Advanced Modeling team at Micron where I help R&D teams and Fab teams design better semiconductor memory chips using Advanced Modeling techniques.
+My name is Sufyan and I am part of Technology Development team at Micron Technology Inc., where I help R&D teams and Fab teams design better semiconductor memory chips using Advanced Modeling techniques.

 I have extensive experience in various Computational Materials Engineering tools such as <a rel="nofollow" href="https://vasp.at">Vienna Ab-initio Simulation Package</a> (Density Functional Theory/ab-initio Atomistic Modeling), <a rel="nofollow" href="https://jp-minerals.org/vesta/en/download.html">VESTA</a> (atomic structure visualization), <a rel="nofollow" href="https://www.brown.edu/Departments/Engineering/Labs/avdw/atat/">ATAT</a> (for special quasi-random structure generation), and <a rel="nofollow" href="https://atomsk.univ-lille.fr">Atomsk</a> (atomic structure file manipulation) to create <a href="https://en.wikipedia.org/wiki/Digital_twin">Digital Twin</a> of microstructural phases of metals and alloys.
 I enjoy automating routine tasks using Shell scripting/programming, which saves time and effort.

 I have 8 years of diverse experience in Problem-solving, Stakeholder engagement through active collaborations, <a href="/projects/">R&D Project Management</a>, Team Management, Industrial & Academic Research, and Cross-functional Collaborations.
 I am experienced in solving business problems using the First-principles approach by discussing complex ideas in simple terms with Customers, Suppliers, Internal Teams, and Executive Management.

 **My research has been recognized through 6 peer-reviewed <a href="/publications/">publications</a> (a few more are in the pipeline), 1 National Scholarship Award, 1 International Scholarship Award at Sweden, 2 Poster Presentation Awards, 3 <a href="/cv/">Govt. of India Awards</a>, 6 International Conference Presentations, and 1 <a href="/projects/3_project/">US Air Force Research Lab report</a>.** I am a proponent of **Physics-guided, Data-driven Materials Discovery, Design, and Development.** I have extensive experience in R&D Project Management, Physical Metallurgy, Failure Investigations, and Process-Structure-Property-Performance analysis using Advanced Metallography, Scanning Electron Microscopy, and Energy Dispersive Spectroscopy (SEM-EDS).
-I am a practitioner of First-principles Thinking and Problem Solving.
+I am a practitioner of First-principles method of Problem Solving.

 I did my Bachelors in Metallurgical Engineering from COEP Technological University (previously known as Government College of Engineering Pune-COEP), Maharshtra, India in 2015, where I was awarded the **Government of India - Ministry of Steel Scholarship of ₹120,000 (0.12 Million Indian Rupees) for academic excellence.**